Definition of FIDUCIARY

 By the way, if you’re paying an annual fee for AmEx, you’re shredding money.

 Now, let’s examine financial planners, of which I am one.
-There are three breeds of financial planner:
+There are three breeds of financial planners:

 But, I digress.
-Commission-based planners are going to steer you at products which pay them the highest commission.
+Commission-based planners are going to steer you toward products that pay them the highest commission.
 Need a life insurance policy?
 How about that variable universal life insurance plan?
 Why?
 They’ll sell you on things like cash value and upside appreciation.
-The unspoken truth is because they’ll get a massive chunk of change out of you in commissions.
+The unspoken truth is that they’ll get a massive chunk of change out of you in commissions.
 Want to invest in a mutual fund?
-They’ll point you at some front-loaded mutual fund and then weave a brilliant story about how people who invest in loaded mutual funds stay for the long term, outperforming the market squeamish investors in no load funds.
+They’ll point you at some front-loaded mutual fund and then weave a brilliant story about how people who invest in loaded mutual funds stay for the long term, outperforming the market’s squeamish investors in no-load funds.
 The real reason they suggest front loads?
 They get a nice piece of that front load.
 If you were P.T.
 Barnum’s sucker born that minute, the commission-based planner will put every commissionable product in front of you that he can.
 As Matt Damon said in the movie Rounders, “If you can’t spot the sucker in the first half hour at the table, then you ARE the sucker.”